-- praising and reinforcing positive behaviour - emphasising DO rather than DON'T (Walk rather than don't run!) - being a positive role model (see Expectations) - keeping each other informed - adopting similar strategies to deal with conflict - knowing and using, where necessary, Crisis Management Plans - being aware of the 5 stages of anger and therefore being sensitive to the timing of interventions.
+- emphasising DO rather than DON'T (Walk rather than don't run!) - being a positive role model (see Expectations) - keeping each other informed - adopting similar strategies to deal with conflict (Restorative Justice) - knowing and using, where necessary, Crisis Management Plans - being aware of the 5 stages of anger and therefore being sensitive to the timing of interventions.